Make a Micro DRO/lathe travel indicator for less than $10

 Having a flush fitting probe is the main advantage of this version.
 It's the way to go.

-I use it a lot, particularly when milling.
+I use it a lot, particularly when milling and thread cutting.
 Well worth making.

 Below is a photo from the original blog showing what's inside these units - not much.